 Steps to Make Pandan Juice

-- Prepare the Pandan Leaves: Wash the pandan leaves thoroughly to remove any dirt.
+• Prepare the Pandan Leaves: Wash the pandan leaves thoroughly to remove any dirt.
 Cut them into smaller pieces, around 2-3 inches long.
-This helps release their flavor and it’s also easier to add into blender.
+This helps release their flavor and makes it easier to add them into the blender.

-- Straining the Juice: Place a strainer over a clean bowl or jug.
+• Straining the Juice: Place a strainer over a clean bowl or jug.
 Pour the blended pandan mixture through the strainer to separate the liquid from the solid bits.
-You’ll be left with the pandan juice/ pandan extract in the bowl.
-You can use cheesecloth, or even your hands, to squeeze all the leftover to get more juices.
+You’ll be left with the pandan juice/pandan extract in the bowl.
+You can use cheesecloth, or even your hands, to squeeze out all the remaining liquid to extract more juice.

-- Chilling the Juice/ Storing: You can enjoy pandan juice right away or chill them for a while.
-Put it in the fridge with air-tight cover.
-To store the extract and juice for longer, label and freeze them up to 3 months.
+• Chilling the Juice/ Storing: You can enjoy pandan juice right away or chill it for a while.
+Put it in the fridge with an airtight cover.
+To store the extract and juice for longer, label and freeze them for up to 3 months.

 Pandan Recipes Ideas

 There are plenty of pandan recipes for you to try.
-The most traditional, typical dishes are Southeast Asian dishes.
-Moreover, think of pandan extract anytime you need a natural green coloring.
-Let’s try these with:
+The most traditional and typical dishes are from Southeast Asian cuisine.
+Moreover, consider using pandan extract whenever you need natural green coloring.
+Let’s try these recipes:

 Pandan Juice